 While money can, of course, never make up for the loss of life, we find that it can help mourning family members put affairs in order and recover costs that have resulted from the tragic incident.
-John Foy & Associates has been helping injury victims and their families for more than 20 years, and we’re dedicated to helping you, too.
+John Foy & Associates has been helping injury victims and their families for more than 20 years, and our lawyers are dedicated to helping you, too.

-Contact us today for a FREE, no-risk consultation with one of our experienced and compassionate lawyers.
+Contact us today for a free, no-risk consultation with one of the experienced and compassionate lawyers at John Foy & Associates.
 We do not charge you a fee unless you win, so there are no upfront or out-of-pocket costs to you.
-Call (404) 400-4000 or contact us online to get your FREE consultation today.
+Call or fill out our online form to schedule an appointment.

 How Wrongful Death Claims Work in Sandy Springs

-Wrongful death claims are available when someone dies as a result of someone else’s negligence or wrongful action.
-Since deceased individuals cannot bring the case, certain family members are able to file a claim on the deceased’s behalf.
-Eligible family members can file a claim or lawsuit seeking compensation for what the deceased suffered and lost.
+Wrongful death claims are available when someone dies due to someone else’s negligence or wrongful action.
+Since deceased individuals cannot bring the case, certain family members can file a claim on the deceased’s behalf.
+In addition, eligible family members can file a claim or lawsuit seeking compensation for what the deceased suffered and lost.

 Who Can File a Wrongful Death Claim in Georgia?

-The laws on who can file a wrongful death claim are outlined under Georgia Code § 51-4-2.
+The laws on who can file a wrongful death claim are outlined under the Official Code of Georgia Annotated (OCGA) §51-4-2.
 In order, those who can receive compensation from this type of case are:

 - The deceased person’s spouse and any minor children the deceased and spouse had